greatroboticslab/HumanoidRobotTrainingData/README.md

 ### Getting Dataset

+In order to gettting the dataset ready, we need to start from downloading creative commons videos from Youtube.

+Through this process, we need to execute the generation of search terms.

+python s1_baseline/generate_search_terms.py

-Once you have the dependencies installed, you can run batchvideos.slurm in the video_processing folder:
+After generation of search times, you can run batchvideos.slurm in the video_processing folder (note, this one will use both generated search terms and hardcoded links):

 	sbatch batchvideos.slurm